0x7FFFFFFFFFFFFFFF/sql-docs/docs/t-sql/statements/bulk-insert-transact-sql.md

 | Enabled options but without effect | | | `KEEPIDENTITY`, `FIRE_TRIGGERS`, `CHECK_CONSTRAINTS`, `TABLOCK`, `ORDER`, `ROWS_PER_BATCH`, `KILOBYTES_PER_BATCH`, and `BATCHSIZE` are not applicable.
 They will not throw a syntax error, but they will not have any effect |

 > [!NOTE]
-> The BULK INSERT statement is in [public preview in Fabric Data Warehouse](https://blog.fabric.microsoft.com/blog/bulk-insert-statement-in-fabric-datawarehouse).
+> The BULK INSERT statement is in [preview in Fabric Data Warehouse](https://blog.fabric.microsoft.com/blog/bulk-insert-statement-in-fabric-datawarehouse).

 #### *database_name*